 I started listening to podcasts in 2012 and the ones I’ve listened to most are all American.
 They include Stuff You Should Know, 99% Invisible and Death, Sex & Money.
 For the longest time, I didn’t know any Australians who listened regularly and had trouble sharing my experience.
 I felt like a silent member of a distant society of NPR tote-bag carrying American liberals, beautiful nerds who confound our podcast-muggle friends with our enthusiasm for long commutes.

 This feeling changed slowly for a while until it was well and truly shattered mid-this year as I got involved with All The Best and went to Audiocraft’s inaugural awards night.
-And the change was completed when I attended OzPod 2016 (Australia’s first podcast conference) at ABC’s Ultimo location on Friday 30 September.
+And the change was completed when I attended OzPod 2016 at the ABC in Ultimo on Friday 30 September.
 This is my review of OzPod 2016 which, by the way, you can listen to in its entirety here.

-Perhaps an excuse for my ignorance is that no one put me on to Australian podcasts to me and podcasts are pretty difficult to share in the first place.
-As it turns out, all pod-fans grapple with the same problem: Getting friends and family to listen.
-Indeed, Manoush Zomorodi, OzPod’s keynote speaker (she knocked it out of the park, by the way, watch Session 4 here) and host of WNYC’s Note To Self, admitted to taking people’s phones from them to download her show for them*!
+Perhaps an excuse for my ignorance is that I didn’t have a friend to put me on to Australian podcasts and podcasts are pretty difficult to share in the first place.
+As it turns out, all pod-fans grapple with this same problem, getting friends and family to listen.
+Indeed, Manoush Zomorodi, OzPod’s keynote speaker (she knocked it out of the park, by the way, watch Session 4 here) and host of WNYC’s Note To Self, admitted to taking people’s phones off them to download her show for them*!
 Additionally, Serial, one of the most successful podcasts of all time, have a page on their website dedicated to educating people on how to listen to podcasts.

 Main takeaway from #OzPod2016 so far: don't get into podcasting for the 💵 but, boy, isn't podcasting amazing!